The Church of Jesus Christ of Latter-day Saints in Belgium: Missions

 The Franco Belgian Mission was created in 1963 as a division of the French Mission.
 The name was changed to the France Belgium on June 10, 1970 then The Belgium Brussels Mission on June 20, 1974.
 A second Belgium mission, Belgium Antwerp Mission existed, from 1975 to 1982, and from 1990 to 1995.
 In 2002, the Belgium Brussels mission was renamed Belgium Brussels/Netherlands Mission, and in 2010 was renamed to Belgium/Netherlands Mission with the southern portion going to the France Paris Mission.

-Belgium is currently split between the church's Belgium/Netherlands Mission (north) and the church's France Paris Mission (south).
+Belgium is currently split between the church's Belgium/Netherlands Mission (north) and the church's France Paris France North Mission (south).

 Temples

 On April 4, 2021, the intent to construct the Brussels Belgium Temple was announced by church president Russell M. Nelson.